Enhancing vegetation along Malcolm Creek

 We're collaborating with government agencies and the French Island community on a five-year project to create a safe haven for threatened wildlife, by eradicating feral cats from French Island.

-The Greening the Pipeline initiative aims to transform the heritage-listed Main Outfall Sewer reserve, along the Federation Trail bike path, into a parkland for the growing population in Melbourne’s west.
+Greening the Pipeline is an ambitious project to transform the Main Outfall Sewer reserve along the Federation Trail into a greener, cooler parkland for our communities in Melbourne’s west.

 We're upgrading the Hawthorn East Retarding Basin, located next to Rathmines Reserve, to ensure a safe drainage system and prevent surrounding homes from flooding.